nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.6.
 Clearing all entries : `clear`

 Clears all entries from the todo list.<br>
+Useful for when you want to start from a clean slate.<br>
 Format: `clear`

 ### 2.7.
 Exiting the program : `exit`